lebesnec/solar-system/README.md

 - clic on body -> do not dezoom
 - legals + header on source code files + licence file
 - private repo + angular deploy

+## bug

+- click on rocket does not trigger search panel